CleanSort-C23-PR511-Bangkit-2023/CC-API/README.md

 ## About
 CleanSort APP is Smart Waste Detection and Classification App with Disposal Guidelines

-## Services Used in Cloud Computing
+## GCP Services Used in Cloud Computing
 * Cloud Storage
 * Cloud Run
 * Cloud Build